Eliezer Margolin

-Eliezer Margolin (אליעזר מרגולין; 5 February 1875 – 2 June 1944) was a Russian-born Australian Jew who served as a commander of the Jewish Legion during World War I.
+Eliezer Margolin, (אליעזר מרגולין; 5 February 1875 – 2 June 1944) was a Russian-born Australian Jew who served as a commander of the Jewish Legion during the First World War.

-Life
+Early life

-Margolin was born on 5 February 1875 in Belgorod, Kursk Governorate, Russia, the son of Murdochy Joseph Margolin and Llata Carlin.
+Margolin was born on 5 February 1875 in Belgorod, Kursk Governorate, Russian Empire, the son of Murdochy Joseph Margolin and Llata Carlin.

 In 1892, Margolin immigrated to Ottoman Palestine with his family and settled in Rehovot.
 He became involved in agricultural labor and defense.
 Due to the death of his parents and the poor economic conditions in the region, he immigrated to Australia in 1902.
 He then spent the next two years living in Perth, Coolgardie, Kalgoorlie, and Lawlers.
 He was living in the latter town when he became a naturalized Australian citizen in 1904, by which point he was working as a green grocer.
 He spent three years working as manager of Silbert and Sharp's Menzies branch and was treasurer of the Menzies Rifle Club.
 In 1907, he moved to Leonora to manage the Silbert and Sharp branch there.
 He later moved to Collie, Western Australia and ran a cordial factory.

+Military service

 In 1911, Margolin was made second lieutenant of the Collie Half-Company of the First West Australian Infantry Regiment.
-In August 1914, shortly after the start of World War I, he was lieutenant and commanding officer of the Collie division of the "A" Company, 86th Regiment when the division was mobilized.
+In August 1914, shortly after the outbreak of the First World War, he was lieutenant and commanding officer of the Collie division of the "A" Company, 86th Regiment when the division was mobilized.
 In December 1914, he became captain of the 88th Infantry of the Australian Imperial Forces.
 In April 1915, he was one of the first in his battalion to land in Gallipoli during the Gallipoli campaign.
 While fighting there, his senior officer was killed and he took charge of his men until he was shot through the arm.
 In September 1915, he was promoted to major and became second in command of the 16th Battalion.
 He was part of the last detachment to leave Gallipoli.
 In June 1916, in honor of the 1916 Birthday Honours, he received the Distinguished Service Order.
 He served on the Western Front in France from 1916 to 1917 and was wounded several times there.
 From June to September 1917, he was temporarily made lieutenant-colonel in command of the 14th Battalion, after which he returned to the 16th.
 In September 1917, he was mentioned in dispatches.
 He was with the 16th until he was evacuated to a London hospital with a knee injury.